 Your roof protects your home and its contents from rain, snow and sunlight, so it's imperative to keep it in good working condition.
-Because your roof is a complex structure that's exposed 24-7 to nature’s elements, there are a variety of issues that can occur.
+Because your roof is a complex structure that's exposed 24-7 to nature’s elements, there are a variety of roofing issues that can occur.

 It’s also important to address small problems before they lead to larger — and more costly — ones.
 Early spring and summer are great times to assess your roof to see if replacement or repair is needed.
 Below are some important details on common roofing issues and what their presence can suggest: